Overlooked Benefits of Outsourcing Nonprofit Accounting

 In the nonprofit community, outsourcing typically means long-term delegation of key operation to outside experts.
 The accompanying expectation is improvement of the quality, strengthening effectiveness, and lowering or controlling costs.

 A key difference in the nonprofit sector is not only controlling costs, but becoming a more effective organization.
 Finance and accounting departments are two essential back-office areas in nonprofit organizations.
+Nonprofits typically outsource accounting already for payroll processing and audit services so it is not surprising that nonprofits are looking at other aspects of the the finance and accounting department to outsource.

 With limited resources, a nonprofit can outsource some or all its financial functions, which can help a nonprofit efficiently staff and conduct its financial operations.
 It also respects the board and executives limited time or expertise to manage the finance functions, and allow more allocation of resources toward mission and program outcomes.

 - Improved efficiencies.
 The less time internal staff members spend on duties that can be outsourced, the more time they can focus on mission and program outcomes.
 Typically, outsourcing also results in more timely and accurate financial information, which leads to a better operating organization.
 One way to assess this is to review how much time is currently spent weekly on accounting and finance to determine where this time could be better utilized with a better functioning finance department.
+Bookkeeping and Accounting is time-consuming especially when dealing with multiple responsibilities like human resources, information technology, facilities, and other back office responsibilities.
+An outsourced accountant allows your organization to focus on getting all of the back office function completed and work with program staff.

 - Reduce fraud threat.
 Segregating accounting duties between internal and external staff inherently reduces fraud risks.
 Outsourced accounting provides the organization with checks and balances along the proper oversight to prevent fraud.
 Many nonprofits rely exclusively on external auditors to detect fraud but these are not intended to detect fraud and only detect fraud it 3 percent of the time.
 The increased segregation of duties strengthens your internal controls and procedures, while providing increased transparency and accountability in the overall financial operations.
+The Executive Director doesn’t typically have the time, desire, and expertise to manage the accounting function so using an outside expert maybe the best way to properly manage the accounting and finance function.
+Most nonprofits only have one internal accounting staff that does all the accounting including all cash receipts, cash disbursements, and reconciling the bank accounts which increases your risks of fraud.
+Outsourced accounting provides you with the checks and balances, as well as the oversight that you need to prevent fraud.

 - Higher level of expertise.
 Many nonprofits can’t afford to employ a staff member who has controller and CFO skill sets and can perform the day-to-day bookkeeping and accounting needs for an organization.
 By outsourcing, you can take advantage of an expert team’s significant financial expertise, while staying current on the latest regulations and laws.
 Best practices and improved efficiency can result from the implementation and improve your accounting and reporting functions.
 The higher-level expertise provides a strategic and fresh perspective to identify deficiencies and add capacity to enable bookkeeping and accounting staff to complete day-to-day activities.
+Outsourced accountant likely has a number of individuals they can consult to provide them with the knowledge and expertise they need to benefit the nonprofit they are serving.

 - Ability to scale.
 A nonprofit organization needs the flexibility to increase or decrease the size of its finance department, a difficult task when you have allocated internal staff to the finance function.
 With outsourcing, you can scale your service level up or down to meet your current situation and needs.
 You can outsource certain finance functions or the entire accounting function.
 Outsourcing can be performed on-site or off-site, which also provides flexibility to the organization.

 - Accounting software expertise.
 It is unlikely that the internal staff will be able to stay current and fully utilize the updated accounting software.
 Normally, an organization is faced with staff turnover and no training budget.
 It is likely that the internal staff has never experienced a new software implementation and is relying on how previous internal staff utilized the accounting software.
 Furthermore, internal processes and systems don’t change to accommodate new software features and enhancements so software utilization doesn’t improve.
+An outsourced accountant with technology expertise will likely be current with technology from having multiple clients experiences and the necessity to be as efficient as possible.

 Outsourcing accounting provides nonprofit organizations with a team of experts who have multiple client experiences which benefits its clients and the nonprofit organization’s it serves.